3NiGMa404/Omnipotent/README.md

 ------------------------------
 ## Make your own modifications
 Modify the `ginput.py` and `routput.py` files to change the method of gaining input and output respectively.
 You may want to use a text to speech program like pyttsx3 to make omnipotent speak it's responses instead of type them out!
 Or you could use a speech recognition library to allow the user to speak to omnipotent.
 The possibilities are endless!
+You can also now edit the `commands.py` file to give the AI new commands that it can run when the user gives it specific inputs!